 Winter in the mountains

-The Winter sports season takes place in January and February in the Alps and the Pyrenees.
+The Winter sports season occurs in January and February in the Alps and the Pyrenees.
 Millions of people come to France in Winter as the country has some of the world’s top resorts.
 A wide range of activities are possible: downhill skiing, cross-country skiing, snowboarding, snowshoeing, dog sledging, ice climbing and ice rappelling.